 - Location: Kreuzherrengasse 1, 1040 Wien, Austria

-Your stomach may growling and needs to be fed, time to grab some schnitzel!
-Spending one day in Vienna it’s a must tasting this popular Viennese dish.
-Schrnk is a local cozy hotspot that serves up a darn good fried pork and frothy draft beers.
+Your stomach may be growling and needs to be fed, time to grab some schnitzel!
+Spending one day in Vienna you must taste this popular Viennese dish.
+Schrnk is a local cozy hotspot that serves up darn good fried pork and frothy draft beers.
 Walk inside and don’t expect to get seated, just grab a table – one that is empty of course!

 Schrnk has some of the most delicious fries I have ever eaten.
-The are served hot and crispy so make sure you order two to accompany your schnitzel.
-Seven beers are available on tap to wash down you meal.
-Schrnk has the perfect ambience, friendly servers, and food arrives quickly.
+They are served hot and crispy so make sure you order two to accompany your schnitzel.
+Seven beers are available on tap to wash down your meal.
+Schrnk has the perfect ambiance, friendly servers, and food that arrives quickly.

 - Location: Kaerntner Strasse 61, Vienna 1010 Austria

-- Metro Tip: Get on the metro and exit Karlplatz to arrive to Schrnk.
-However, if you are leaving from St. Charles Church, you can just walk on over and 86 the metro.
+- Metro Tip: Get on the metro and exit Karlplatz to arrive at Schrnk.
+However, if you are leaving St. Charles Church, you can just walk on over and 86 the metro.

-Stroll through the ‘real Viennese market,” Nashmarkt, one of the most famous and luxurious markets just as everything else in Vienna.
+Stroll through the ‘real Viennese market,” Nashmarkt, one of the most famous and luxurious markets just like everything else in Vienna.
 Several booths have colorful food displays and fresh produce for purchase.

-Naschmarkt has been the market for locals to do their daily shopping since the 16th century and one place you must-see during your one day in Vienna.
+Naschmarkt has been the market for locals to do their daily shopping since the 16th century and is one place you must see during your one day in Vienna.